quic-go/quic-go/README.md

 conn, err := quic.Dial(ctx, conn, <server address>, <tls.Config>, <quic.Config>)
 ```

-When using this shortcut, it's not possible to reuse the same UDP socket for other outgoing connections, or to listen for incoming connections.
+Just as we saw before when used a similar shortcut to run a server, it's also not possible to reuse the same UDP socket for other outgoing connections, or to listen for incoming connections.

 ### Using a QUIC Connection

 #### Accepting Streams

 QUIC is a stream-multiplexed transport.
 A `quic.Connection` fundamentally differs from the `net.Conn` and the `net.PacketConn` interface defined in the standard library.
 Data is sent and received on (unidirectional and bidirectional) streams (and, if supported, in [datagrams](#quic-datagrams)), not on the connection itself.
-The stream state machine is described in details in [Section 3 of RFC 9000](https://datatracker.ietf.org/doc/html/rfc9000#section-3).
+The stream state machine is described in detail in [Section 3 of RFC 9000](https://datatracker.ietf.org/doc/html/rfc9000#section-3).

-A unidirectional stream is a stream that the initiator can only write to (`quic.SendStream`), and the receiver can only read from (`quic.ReceiveStream`).
+Note: A unidirectional stream is a stream that the initiator can only write to (`quic.SendStream`), and the receiver can only read from (`quic.ReceiveStream`).
 A bidirectional stream (`quic.Stream`) allows reading from and writing to for both sides.

 On the receiver side, streams are accepted using the `AcceptStream` (for bidirectional) and `AcceptUniStream` functions.
 For most user cases, it makes sense to call these functions in a loop: